Pesto bowtie pasta salad with creamy, savory basil pesto is one of this year’s best recipe choices as a pork side dish, BBQ side dish, or cookout.

-Did you know that pesto is amazing in a pasta salad?
-Fresh basil pasta with Farfalle (bowtie) pasta noodles, pine nuts and Parmesan cheese is a simple under 30 minute side.
-The pretty little bowties also act as a wide based pasta noodle that really soaks up the pesto and dressing.
+Fresh basil pasta with Farfalle (bowtie) pasta noodles, pine nuts, and Parmesan cheese is a simple under 30-minute side.
+The pretty little bowties also act as a wide-based pasta noodle that soaks up the pesto and dressing.

-Although plenty filling on its own, this pasta goes amazing with hamburgers, pulled pork and hot dogs.
+Although plenty filling on its own, this pasta goes excellent with hamburgers, pulled pork, and hot dogs.
 Plus, as a rule, most pasta salads are easily adaptable so once you try the original recipe, try it again with some variations!

-Make your tongue dance with summertime pesto pasta salad!
+Make your tongue dance with summertime creamy pesto bowtie pasta salad!
 This creamy pasta salad with pesto is a break from the usual table flair.
-Typically at most potlucks/picnics and BBQs there is a table that serves all the amazing sides everyone brings.
+Typically, at most potlucks/picnics and BBQs, a table serves all the fantastic sides everyone brings.

-This must make (and always enjoyed) pasta salad is an uncomplicated and rich tasting side dish perfect to compliment most BBQ dishes.
+This must-make (and always enjoyed) pasta salad is an uncomplicated and rich-tasting side dish that complements most BBQ dishes.

-Serve this salad along side a burger or chicken sandwich or simply serve up alone in a bowl for a filling lunch.
+Serve this salad alongside a burger or chicken sandwich, or simply serve it alone in a bowl for a filling lunch.

-- farfalle pasta – This is the bowtie-shaped pasta cooked to instructions on the box.
+- Farfalle pasta – This is the bowtie-shaped pasta cooked to instructions on the box.

-- Prepared jarred pesto – Any of favorite brand of jarred pesto works great.
-I am not overly picky about it as I have tried many brands with the same results.
-I use Classico, which comes in small jars near the Parmesan cheese and pasta sauce in the store.
+- Prepared jarred pesto – Any of your favorite brands of jarred pesto sauce works great.
+I am not overly picky about it, as I have tried many brands with the same results.
+I use Classico, which comes in small jars near the store’s Parmesan cheese and pasta sauce.

 - Hellmann’s mayonnaise